 2.2.4 E-UTRA spectrum mask for home BS (Category A and B)

-For home E-UTRA BS, emissions shall not exceed the maximum levels specified in Tables 5a) to 5c).
+For Home BS in E-UTRA bands ≤ 3 GHz, emissions shall not exceed the maximum levels specified in Tables 5a) to 5c).

+For Home BS in E-UTRA bands > 3 GHz, emissions shall not exceed the maximum levels specified in Tables 5d) to 5f).

 TABLE 5

-a) Home BS operating band unwanted emission limits for 1.4 MHz channel bandwidth
+a) Home BS operating band unwanted emission limits for 1.4 MHz channel bandwidth (E-UTRA bands ≤ 3 GHz)